Geometry of Polynomials and Root-Finding via Path-Lifting: The Pointwise Cost

 Furthermore, use $\beta^+(z_0)$ to denote the number of $\theta_j$ for which $|\theta_j|\le \pi/2$ (or, equivalently, for which $p_j$ lies on $\ray{w_0}$).

 With this notation in hand, we can state an upper bound on the cost of finding an approximate zero starting from a point $z_0$.

-\begin{prop} Let $z_0$ be an initial point for the $\alpha$-step path lifting algorithm, with $|z_0| > 1$, let $f\in\PDone$, $w_0=f(z_0)$.
+\begin{thmA}\refstepcounter{thmcount} Let $f\in\PDone$ and let $z_0$ be an initial point for the $\alpha$-step path-lifting algorithm with $|z_0| > 1$.
+Denote $f(z_0)$ by $w_0$.
 Then the maximum number of steps required for the algorithm to produce an approximate zero starting from $z_0$ is